LegrandNico/systole/README.rst

   :target: https://github.com/pre-commit/pre-commit

 **📌Note:**
-    Starting from `v0.3.1` the development and maintenance of the package has been moved to this repository.
+    Starting from `v0.3.1` the development and maintenance of the package has been moved to `this repository <https://github.com/LegrandNico/systole>`_.
 The package is available on PyPI and can be installed using pip the same way.

 ================